B-Interactive/cloudflare-stream-wordpress/readme.txt

 9) Can I set the API token outside the database?

 Yes.
 Prefer CLOUDFLARE_STREAM_API_TOKEN (and optionally CLOUDFLARE_STREAM_API_ACCOUNT) in wp-config.php above "That's all, stop editing!".
 Constants are used instead of Settings options and keep the token out of database backups.
 Settings shows which one is in use.
 The matching database copy is removed when you open Settings → Cloudflare Stream with the constants set.
 Without constants, options still work; leave the token field blank on save to keep a stored token.

+10) Where do plugin updates come from?

+This plugin is not listed on wordpress.org.
+Updates come from GitHub Releases for the B-Interactive/cloudflare-stream-wordpress repository.
+After you install a release ZIP, newer versions appear on the WordPress Plugins screen, and the automatic updates toggle works like other plugins.

 == Screenshots ==